 If preparing your dish by fire, start the fire two and a half hours beforehand.
 You will need a bed of glowing coals to bury and bake the beets.
 Arrange the fire so that a few smoldering logs cover the coals on one side of the pit, while a few simmering logs remain on the other side to prepare your sauce, escarole and spring onions.
 (The fire should be medium-range, not roaring).
 Arrange the logs to create a flat surface to land your grill grate.
 Have a thick towel (or fireproof mitts) and coasters ready to handle your cast iron skillet and other utensils.

-- Cherry liqueur - 1/3 cup (substitute with ruby port)
+- 1/3 cup cherry liquor (substitute with ruby port)

-- Cherries - 1 pint, pitted (sweet or tart)
+- 1 pint cherries, pitted (sweet or tart)

 - Separate the beets from the stems and leaves (save them for sautéed greens).
 Peel the beets and wrap them in foil.
 Bury the beets in hot coals or place on a grill and cover.
 Cook for 30 – 40 minutes until tender.
 Remove and allow them to cool.
 Slice into wheels.